-Identification and verification of forensic samples poses a major challenge to crime scene investigators, lab technicians, law enforcement personnel, and many others.
+Identification and verification of forensic samples pose a major challenge to crime scene investigators, lab technicians, law enforcement personnel, and many others.
 During forensic analysis, technicians have to regularly check materials like hair sampling, residue of gun powder, chemical precursors, drugs of abuse, etc.

 Previously, technicians employed several forms of identification to obtain results from different forms of forensic samples.
 While some technologies are suitable for precise lab identification, most technologies, including Raman spectroscopy, can be effectively used for rapid detection of different types of forensic samples either in the laboratory or directly in the field.